HTTP Status Codes

 A 409 error happens when a request fundamentally conflicts with the current state of the target resource.

-Technical Background
+Technical Context

 The 409 status signals that the server understood the request, but the action would violate business logic or database constraints if executed.